Simulation-Software-Engineering/Lecture-Material/01_version_control/intro_slides.md

 ## Learning goals of chapter

-- Refresh and organize students' existing knowledge on git (learn how to learn more).
+- Refresh and organize students' existing knowledge on Git (learn how to learn more).
 - Students can explain difference between merge and rebase and when to use what.
-- How to use git workflows to organize research software development in a team.
+- How to use Git workflows to organize research software development in a team.
 - Get to know a few useful GitHub/GitLab standards and a few helpful tools.

 ---